Common Sense Ethics

 However, NLP doubles a powerful covert manipulation tool that can be used on others in the guise of persuasion techniques.
 NLP can include deliberate use of body language, such as mirroring (subtly imitating what the other person is doing, such a crossing your legs when they do) to get someone to like or agree with you, guiding or directing conversations to your benefit, anchoring (using specific words to direct others’ thought processes), hiding subconscious suggestions within sentences or gestures, and trying to build trust or rapport with a target in order to unduly influence them.

 Here is a great video which illustrates how NLP techniques are used by mass media personalities in order to dominate, dismiss and silence political opponents.
 Try to suspend your views on the subject matter being discussed here to get the most out of watching the video.
 The subject matter and partisanism don't really matter.
 The point is to listen to the narrator's analysis of the various NLP tactics used here.
 While I don’t agree with every single conclusion the narrator draws, his analysis is mostly accurate.
 I saw this video years ago, and while researching this article, I saw that it was reposted on at least one website which teaches NLP and advanced persuasion techniques.
-I’m glad to see that they are thinking about how subversive these techniques can be:
+I’m glad to see that they are thinking about how subversive these techniques can be.
+The video combines propaganda and NLP:

 Understanding NLP is essential in adversarial situations so that you can defend yourself and react effectively if someone uses NLP on you.
 Some NLP proponents are not content to use traditional debate and rhetorical skills; they must rely on subterfuge in order to make their points.